whocov/COVID-Deaths-Averted-analysis/README.md

  Authors: Margaux Mesle (meslem@who.int) with help from Jeremy Brown

- The repository accompanies the manuscript entitled: "Number of deaths averted as a result of COVID-19 vaccination programs in the WHO European Region between December 2020 and August 2021"
+ The repository accompanies the manuscript entitled: "Number of deaths directly averted as a result of COVID-19 vaccination programs in the WHO European Region between December 2020 and November 2021"

  Please note that aggregated, weekly country level, age-group specific data will need to be provided as well as weekly, country level, age group specific vaccination data for the script to run.